RakhithJK/OfficeDev-teams-toolkit-wiki/How-to-enable-Single-Sign-on-in-Teams-Toolkit-for-Visual-Studio.md

 You can add Single Sign-on to your Teams Project using the Teams Toolkit for Visual Studio.
 Click Visual Studio menu Project -> Teams Toolkit -> Add Authentication Code.
 ![image](https://user-images.githubusercontent.com/113089977/203260466-cc6ab581-c391-425d-8503-53a8f4044c66.png)

-Teams Toolkit helps you generate the authentication files in "TeamsFx-Auth" folder, including a manifest template file for Azure AD application and authentication redirect pages.
+Teams Toolkit helps you generate the authentication files in "TeamsFx-Auth" folder, including a manifest template file for Microsoft Entra application and authentication redirect pages.
 Then you will need to link the files to your Teams application by updating authentication configurations to make sure the Single Sign-on works for your application.
 Please be noted that for different Teams application type like Tab or Bot, the detailed steps are slightly different.

 Basically you will need take care these configurations:

-* In the Azure AD manifest file, you need to specify URIs such as the URI to identify the Azure AD authentication app and the redirect URI for returning token.
+* In the Microsoft Entra manifest file, you need to specify URIs such as the URI to identify the Microsoft Entra authentication app and the redirect URI for returning token.
 * In the Teams manifest file, add the SSO application to link it with Teams application.
 * Add SSO application information in Teams Toolkit configuration files in order to make sure the authentication app can be registered on backend service and started by Teams Toolkit when you debugging or previewing Teams application.

 For Teams Tab Application
 -------------------------
-1. Update AAD app manifest `TeamsFx-Auth/aad.manifest.template.json` is an Azure AD manifest template.
+1. Update Microsoft Entra app manifest `TeamsFx-Auth/aad.manifest.template.json` is an Microsoft Entra manifest template.
 You can copy and paste this file to any folder of your project, rename as `aad.manifest.json` and take notes of the path to this file.
 Because the path will be useful later.
-And you need to make the following updates in the template to create/update an Azure AD app for SSO:
+And you need to make the following updates in the template to create/update an Microsoft Entra app for SSO:

     1. "identifierUris": Used to uniquely identify and access the resource.
     [HelpLink.](https://learn.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest#identifieruris-attribute)